shenc909/TeensyWii/README.md

 - for this release arduino 1.6.7 was used https://www.arduino.cc/en/Main/OldSoftwareReleases
 - before 1st upload clean eeprom http://forum.rcdesign.ru/f123/thread283798-74.html#post4263236

 This firmware was optimized for AIOP (ALL IN ONE PRO Flight Controller), or other with Atmega1280/2560 + mpu6050 + ms5611 + hmc5883 (but take care about pinout).
+But you can try to play with other sensors also.

 Videos from my friend's youtube channel: https://www.youtube.com/user/artnesterof/videos